What is Breast Reconstruction?

-During your consultation with Dr. Som, he will discuss your overall treatment goals to help create a surgical treatment plan that is right for you.
+During your consultation with Dr. Som Kohanzadeh—our experienced board certified plastic surgeon—he will discuss your overall treatment goals to help create a surgical treatment plan that is right for you.
 This includes a thorough discussion of your overall health status and any pre-existing health conditions, physical examination and measurements of the breast(s), and photographs for surgical planning.
-You then will discuss outcome expectations including size, shape, and symmetry.
+Then he will discuss outcome expectations including size, shape, and symmetry.
 Surgery for breast reconstruction can sometimes be done at the same time as your mastectomy, or can be staged depending on your overall treatment plan.
 Either way, surgery is usually offered in the hospital setting.

 Implant based reconstruction uses breast implants to help recreate the volume and shape of the breast.
 Often times, biologic mesh placement may help create a ‘sling’ for your implant to lay in, creating a more natural breast shape.
 During your consultation, Dr. Som will discuss if you are a candidate for immediate reconstruction with a permanent implant, or a tissue expander for a staged procedure.
 Typically, you should expect a drain in the operated breast, which is removed 1-2 weeks post operatively.
 The goal of the drain is to reduce fluid build-up, or seroma/hematoma of the breast.